KALILINUXTRICKSYT/easysploit/README.md

 (10) Contact with us - Our accounts

-# How to install:
+# How to install (The terminal must be launched as root user):

 git clone https://github.com/KALILINUXTRICKSYT/easysploit.git

 cd easysploit

-sudo -s

 bash installer.sh